marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 <img src="figures/angel-congrats.jpg" width="300"/>
 </p>

 Your DMP looks so much better with your plan to deposit, reuse, preserve the data!
+Let's move on to the responsibilities and resources section.